-The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2023.
-Notifications to parents offering a junior school place will be sent by the County Council on 17 April 2023.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2025.
+Notifications to parents offering a junior school place will be sent by the County Council on 16 April 2025.

-Applications made after midnight on 15 January 2023 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming North Baddesley Junior School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named North Baddesley Junior School will be admitted.
 Where possible such children will be admitted within the PAN.